Graphic Design Tips for Your Ministry

 - Hire a graphic designer.
 Designers spend years in school for a reason.
 Plus, it will save you time and is worth the money.

 - Know your file type.
 If hiring a professional graphic designer isn’t in your budget, we recommend starting with the end in mind.
 For example, will this be a digital file (something you post on social media, for example) or are you printing hard copies for mass production?
 If digital/web, think small—72-150 resolution.
 If your file is for print, go larger—300 resolution is best.
 Graphics can go from big to small without losing quality, but never from small to big.
 If you are creating for both print and web/digital, start with print size and then resize down for web/digital.
 This is a great site to reference for social media graphic sizes.

 - Choose your platform.
-Most designers use Adobe software to create materials, but if you don’t have access to that, Adobe Spark and Canva are free tools to help you create your perfect design.
+Most designers use Adobe software to create materials, but if you don’t have access to that, Adobe Creative Cloud Express and Canva are free tools to help you create your perfect design.